 Jay Martin, Director of Super Soccer Camps

 How broad is Ohio Wesleyan head coach Jay Martin's record of service to soccer?
 Come up with any combination of level (high school, college, professional) and function (player, coach, administrator), and he's probably done it.

-Martin is the winningest coach in college men's soccer history with a total of 673 wins.
-He has guided his 39 Battling Bishop soccer teams to a 673-129-63 record.
-His career winning percentage of .814 entering the 2016 season ranks seventh all-time.
+Heading into the 2019 season, he has guided his 42 Battling Bishop soccer teams to a 708-145-70 record.
+His career winning percentage of .805 entering the 2019 season ranked 11th all-time in the NCAA.

-Last year, the Bishops finished second in the North Coast Athletic Conference championship race with a 7-1-1 record, advanced to the second round of the NCAA Division III tournament and finished with a record of 16-5-2.
+Last year, the Bishops finished second in the North Coast Athletic Conference championship race with a 6-1-2 record and advanced to the championship game of the NCAC tournament on the way to a 13-4-2 overall mark.

 In 2011, Martin guided Ohio Wesleyan to its second NCAA Division III national championship.
 Along the way, the Bishops extended their unbeaten string in NCAC competition to a league-record 40 games.

 Another peak in Martin's already-illustrious coaching career came when he guided the Battling Bishops to the 1998 NCAA Division III championship.

 His teams have reached the NCAA Division III semifinals 9 times, finishing as national runner-up twice in addition to the 1998 and 2011 titles.
 They have brought home 12 regional titles, including 9 in the last 15 seasons that the NCAA tournament included a regional format.
 Ohio Wesleyan holds the NCAA Division III record with 40 playoff appearances and has recorded 62 playoff victories.